All fields are required

-Norovirus is “any of a genus of small, round, single-stranded RNA viruses that includes a single species (Norwalk virus) with various strains causing gastroenteritis in people and animals.”
+Norovirus is “any of a genus of small, round, single-stranded RNA viruses that includes a single species (Norwalk virus) with various strains causing acute gastroenteritis in people and animals.”
 Of more interest are what the virus can do to our bodies, and how this virus is spread.

-Norovirus symptoms usually begin with vomiting and/or diarrhea, and alleviate within one to three days.
+Norovirus infection symptoms usually begin with vomiting and/or diarrhea, and alleviate within one to three days.
 But an infected person may still shed the virus in their feces for up to two weeks.
 Infants and young children, the elderly, and persons with immune-compromised diseases should be vigilant if they have contracted this virus as severe dehydration can occur, resulting in hospitalization.

 Norovirus is usually spread by the fecal–oral route, and typically through a sick food service worker.
 Some methods of transmission include:

-Doctors can diagnose norovirus based upon your symptoms or a stool sample.
+Doctors can diagnose a norovirus infection based upon your symptoms or a stool sample.
 Treatment involves rest and fluids to replenish those lost through vomiting and diarrhea.
 But if you’re unable to “hold anything down”, intravenous fluids are recommended.
 Also, you may need to take anti-diarrheal medication, but only with the approval of your health care provider, especially if you are over the age of 65.